oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

     * Able to supply a minimum current of 1A at 3V for approximately 15 minutes
 * Multimeter
 * Oscilloscope
-* Programmers for KW0x and SysCon
+* Programmers for KW0x and ATMega128
 * Environmental Chamber
 * Vacuum Chamber
 * Antennas